 - 1. Open the PDF document you want to crop. - 2.
-Right click the target page(s) on the Pages thumbnails, choose Crop Pages. - 3.
-In the pop-up Crop Pages dialog box, specify the settings in the Margin Control: select CropBox, ArtBox, TrimBox, or BleedBox (they are displayed in the preview box in black, red, green and blue respectively) and adjust the proportions to crop.
+Right click the target page(s) on the Pages thumbnails, choose Crop Pages.
+Or, choose Organize > Crop Pages, drag the cursor to select an area you want to crop, and then double-click the selected area. - 3.
+In the pop-up Set Page Dimensions dialog box, (the margin measurement indicates the size of the selected area if any), you can specify the settings in the Margin Control: select CropBox, ArtBox, TrimBox, or BleedBox (they are displayed in the preview box in black, red, green and blue respectively)

+and adjust the proportions to crop.
 You can preview all the boxes on the right after checking the item Show All Boxes.